Scalable load balancing in networked systems: A survey of recent advances: Universality of JSQ(d) policies

-This proposition says that, while adding the items to the ordered stacks, if we ensure that in ensemble $\cA$ the item is always placed to the left of that in ensemble $\cB$, and if the items are removed from the same ordered stack in both ensembles, then the aggregate size of the $B-m+1$ highest horizontal bars as depicted in Figure~\ref{figB} plus the cumulative number of discarded items is no larger in $\cA$ than in $\cB$ throughout.

-\paragraph{Another type of sloppiness.} Recall that the class $\CJSQ(n(N))$ contains all schemes that assign incoming tasks by some rule to any of the $n(N)+1$ lowest ordered servers.
+\paragraph{Step~1.
+Performance of schemes in CJSQ($n(N)$) class.} The first step is to show that for sufficiently small $n(N)$, \emph{any} scheme from the class $\CJSQ(n(N))$ is still `close' to the ordinary JSQ policy.
+To achieve this, another type of sloppiness will be introduced.
 Let MJSQ$(n(N))$ be a particular scheme that always assigns incoming tasks to precisely the $(n(N)+1)$-th ordered server.
-Notice that this scheme is effectively the JSQ policy when the system always maintains $n(N)$ idle servers, or equivalently, uses only $N-n(N)$ servers, and $\MJSQ(n(N)) \in \CJSQ(n(N))$.
+Notice that this scheme is effectively the JSQ policy when the system always maintains $n(N)$ idle servers, or equivalently, uses only $N - n(N)$ servers, and $\MJSQ(n(N)) \in \CJSQ(n(N))$\footnote{Reviewer: The sentence `Notice . . . when the system always maintains n(N) idle servers . . . ’ is ambiguous and unclear.}.
 For brevity, we will often suppress $n(N)$ in the notation where it is clear from the context.
 We call any two systems \emph{S-coupled}, if they have synchronized arrival clocks and departure clocks of the $k$-th longest queue, for $1 \leq k \leq N$ (`S' in the name of the coupling stands for `Server').
+Note that the S-coupling between two systems with identical arrival and service rates always exists.
+Indeed, since tasks have identically and exponentially distributed service time requirements, synchronizing the departure clocks of the $k$-th longest queue, for $k = 1, \ldots, N$, preserves the marginal dynamics of each system.
 Consider three S-coupled systems following respectively the JSQ policy, any scheme from the class $\CJSQ$, and the $\MJSQ$ scheme.
 Recall that $Q_i^\Pi(t)$ is the number of servers with at least $i$~tasks at time~$t$ and $L^\Pi(t)$ is the total number of lost tasks up to time~$t$, for the schemes $\Pi=$ JSQ, $\CJSQ$, $\MJSQ$.
 The following proposition provides a stochastic ordering for any scheme in the class CJSQ with respect to the ordinary JSQ policy and the MJSQ scheme.